-From the Bright Angel Trailhead, zigzag your way down 3,195 feet to Indian Garden, an oasis smudged into a crease in the canyon wall.
-Indian Garden is home to a handful of campsites that you can reserve in advance.
+From the Bright Angel Trailhead, take switchbacks down to Havasupai Gardens, an oasis smudged into a crease in the canyon wall.
+Havasupai Gardens is home to a handful of campsites that you can reserve in advance.
 It also has wonderful shade, beautiful trees, a perennial creek running through the bottom of it and pit toilets.

 Caution: Summer temperatures can soar above 115F, creating potentially deadly conditions for hikers, so it’s best to hike in the Grand Canyon in the fall, winter or early spring.
 Always carry water, and start early to beat the midday heat.
 Also, don’t forget it is much easier to descend into the canyon than climb back up.
 Expect to spend at least double the amount of time climbing than descending.